Life Science Research Advancements In STD Testing

-Today, however, there has been an explosion of new technologies and new STD testing methods that make it far cheaper and easier for the 448 million new cases of curable STIs each year to be diagnosed early and treated.
+Today, however, there has been an explosion of new technologies and STD testing methods that make it far cheaper and easier for the 448 million new cases of curable STIs each year to be diagnosed early and treated.

-According to STDTestOptions.info, today there are at least 3 new ways to get STD tested that don’t even require a doctor’s visit nor a trip to the hospital.
+Today, there are at least 3 new ways to get STD tested that don’t even require a doctor’s visit or a trip to the hospital.

 New Developments Are Ensuring That Tests Are More Accessible, Accurate, And Convenient.

 The introduction of FDA-approved POC platforms has led to greater availability of treatment options and resources.
-These recent advancements in point of care STD testing are designed with three simple aims.
+These recent advancements in point-of-care STD testing are designed with three simple aims.
 They decrease turnaround times, provide greater accuracy and reduce the need for physician visits.
-The standard waiting time of a few days can now be reduced dramatically down to a few hours or less.
+The standard waiting time of a few days can now be reduced dramatically to a few hours or less.

 This is essential in rural areas with minimal facilities.
-There is little chance of some patients driving all the way to a screening to return in a few days for results.
+There is little chance of some patients driving to a screening to return in a few days for results.
 This applies especially to those trying to maintain some privacy in their day-to-day lives.
 Rural POC platforms provide a local, friendly service that is quick and convenient.

-Recent advancements in STD testing in the home also mean that more people can test for different disease within the comfort of their homes.
-This is important for those that may need special testing kits that are difficult to come by in local clinics.
+Recent advancements in STD testing in the home also mean that more people can test for different diseases within the comfort of their homes.
+This is important for those needing special testing kits that are difficult to come by in local clinics.

-It also helps all of those that are distressed by the idea of heading to a hospital with such a personal problem.
+It also helps all those distressed by the idea of heading to a hospital with such a personal problem.
 In-home HIV identification kits are now providing results in less than 20 minutes.
 There is also a new FDA-approved kit that can test for HIV and syphilis within a single specimen.